petergoldstein/dalli/README.md

  3. comes with hooks to replace memcache-client in Rails.
  4. is approx 700 lines of Ruby.  memcache-client is approx 1250 lines.
  5. supports SASL for use in managed environments, e.g. Heroku.
+ 6. provides proper failover with recovery and adjustable timeouts

 Installation and Usage